adeeconometrics/SQLLanguages/SQLConcepts.md

     - Associative Entity

 2. Table - are objects that contains rows and columns.
-    - row - corresponds to an intance of an entity
+    - row - corresponds to an instance of an entity
     - column - corresponds to the attributes

 3. Relation - may specify if the relationship is mandatory or optional